noiseprotocol/noise_spec/noise.md

     "extra" hashing might mitigate the impact of hash function weakness.
   * HKDF is well-known and is used in similar ways in other protocols (e.g.
     Signal, IPsec).
   * HKDF and HMAC are widely-used constructions.
-If weakness is found in a hash function, cryptanalysts will likely analyze that weakness in the context of HMAC and HKDF, and we'll benefit from that analysis.
+If some weakness is found in a hash function, cryptanalysts will likely analyze that weakness in the context of HKDF and HMAC.

 `MixHash()` is used instead of sending all inputs through `MixKey()` because: